WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoFixes/README.md

 Warped Echos first hit being ignored if OSP was triggered.\
 Warped Echos first hit no longer putting you into danger.\
 Warped Echo no longer inflicting Eclipse 8 curse.

+Elusive Antler producing an Error instead of working for Stationary Engi Turrets.\
+Elusive Antler not working on Devoted Lemurians due to wrong check.

 Happiest Mask Ghosts not triggering OnDeath effects.
 (Ice Explosion, Healing Core, Malachite Urchin)